rajrao/mypublicnotes/PowerBi/PowerQuery/CalculateHashIdFromText.md

 Itutilizes the fact that PBI can perform compression and uses GZips.
 GZip's last 8 bytes is the "footer".
 The first 4 of which is the CRC32 checksum https://docs.fileformat.com/compression/gz/#gz-file-footer

-Warning Crc32 can cause collisions! https://preshing.com/20110504/hash-collision-probabilities/
+Warning Crc32 can cause collisions! https://preshing.com/20110504/hash-collision-probabilities/.
+When I tried using it against Salesforce IDs, I got a clash with just 100k Ids.

 Create a blank query and insert the following code.